learn-monogame/learn-monogame.github.io/docs/how-to/get-started.md

 ## Create a new game

-Replace `MyGame` with your game's name in the follow command:
+Replace `MyGame` with your game's name in the following two command:

 ```
 dotnet new mgdesktopgl -o MyGame
+cd MyGame
 ```

 ## Run